Best and Cheapest Homeowners Insurance in Indiana

 • Claims history

 Home insurance companies prefer to cover newer houses because newer homes are generally safer and have fewer issues that can lead to a claim.
-Wear and tear-related problems, such as old roofs, pipes, or siding, can raise rates or jeopardize your ability to get coverage entirely.
+Wear and tear-related problems, such as old roofs, pipes, or siding, can make it difficult for you to find cheap Indiana insurance, and may even jeopardize your ability to get coverage entirely.
 Older home components can negatively affect your home’s ability to withstand severe weather if they don’t cause a claim directly.

 The stylings and features of your house can also affect rates.
 Brick houses are sturdier and more fire-resistant than frame homes.
 As a result, brick homes may have lower premiums comparatively.
 Also, certain features can raise premiums, such as trampolines, pools, or playground equipment.
 Conversely, features like deadbolt locks or home security systems can lower premiums.